jjm981111/CSE-310/Sprint05/module.md

 I will do the tutorials through W3schools

 3. What demonstration software do you plan on submitting at the end of the Sprint (note that this can and may change)?
-Not sure yet.
-But probably python and MySQL.
+It would be Kotlin file

 4. Identify the days, times, and locations that you will work on the module.
 Thursday,Friday,Saturday,Sunday after 5pm, in STC building or at home.

 5. Identify both a technical risk and a behavioral risk that you antcipate may occur during this Sprint.
 What is your mitgigation plan?
-I think I will have hard time to figure out how to connect the database of MySQL to Python file.
+I think I will have hard time to figure out the basics of Kotlin functions since it is first time for me.

 ## Part 2 - Time Log